skycrafters/responder/README.md

 - Create APIKey in SecretsManager in us-east-1 and its replicas in all enabled regions, this key will be used to secure the events that are sent from various regions to the Cloud Responder (installed in us-east-1)
 - Deploy the Serverless Cloud Responder application in us-east-1
 - Deploy this EventBridge [CloudFormation template](aws-eventbridge.yml) into every region
+- Update your deployment with any changes that were made to your integrations

 ### Remove